 The concurrent enrollment application, along with more information about the program, can also be found by visiting your guidance counselor.

-Concurrent enrollment tuition and appilcation fee must be paid online through your myWSU portal by Oct.
-15.
+Concurrent enrollment tuition and application fee must be paid online through your myWSU portal by Oct.
+15 for the fall or April 15 for the spring.

 Wichita State University is fully accredited by the North Central Region of the Higher Learning Commission.
-Therefore, WSU credits are highly transferable to other colleges and universities nationwide.
+Therefore, WSU credits are highly transferable to many colleges and universities nationwide.

 Becoming a Degree-Bound WSU Student